 Our wildlife recording portal is perfect for logging your wildlife sightings if you don’t currently share them with another wildlife group, society or scheme.

 We aim to promote wildlife recording across the region, and where possible, encourage people to join specific groups and societies.
-However, if you have occasional sightings and don’t know where to send them, this is the place!
+However, if you have occasional sightings and don’t know where to send them, our portal is the place!

 What is a wildlife record?

 Quite simply, it is a documented occurrence of an animal or plant, at a specific location and point in time by a named person.
 Four key pieces of information need to be in place to ensure that the record is valid: